codenart/codenart.github.io/_posts/2-css/2017-08-24-css-3-colors-lengths.md

 </p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-## Specify lengths using Dynamic-Values
+## Specify lengths using dynamic-values

 For the example above, if we resize our web browsers' windows, those blocks will maintain their specified widths.
-Dynamic-Values help us to make those blocks flexible and adaptive to various screen sizes.
+It means that they're not adaptive to various screen sizes .
+Dynamic-values help us to make those blocks flexible and adaptive to various screen sizes and more commonly used as responsive design is popular.

 Let's change the above CSS code snippet a little bit and resize your web browser to see the effect.
 This time, we're gonna use the unit `%` instead of `px` for